2020 Minneapolis false rumors riot: August 26

 In public statements, police denied that they had fired weapons at Sole Jr. during pursuit and released a surveillance video of his suicide to quell rumors that it was an officer involved shooting.
 Minneapolis Police Chief Medaria Arradondo sent text messages to several racial justice advocates seeking help in circulating the video, such as to Nekima Levy Armstrong who attempted to contain the spread of false information.
 However, some in the crowd downtown began breaking windows at nearby businesses, resulting in property destruction and looting at many stores and restaurants.
 As the scene downtown became more violent, some in the crowd urged others stop the destruction, including a person on a megaphone who shouted, "We have the video — the man killed himself!"

 At 9:30 p.m.
 Minneapolis Mayor Jacob Frey publicly requested assistance from the Minnesota National Guard to restore order.
 Minnesota Governor Tim Walz activated troops just before 11:00 p.m. and the first troops arrived downtown just before midnight.
 Frey imposed a citywide curfew overnight, and both Walz and Frey declared a state of emergency.

 Destruction overnight reached a total of 72 property locations in Minneapolis and four locations in neighboring Saint Paul.
 In Minneapolis, five businesses were set on fire, including a downtown restaurant and three other businesses located miles away from the city's downtown area.
-Two residents had to be rescued off the second story of a building after the China Wok Chinese restaurant caught fire.
+Two residents had to be rescued off the second story of a building after a China Wok Chinese restaurant caught fire.
 The rioting in downtown Minneapolis mostly stretched along Nicollet Mall from 5th to 12th streets, though it spread to a gas station and liquor store near Loring Park.
-Several people broke into the Target Corporation headquarters building and lit a fire in the mailroom and at the entrance way.
+Several people broke into the Target Corporation headquarters building, lighting fires at the entrance and in the mailroom.
 The rioting also an effect beyond downtown Minneapolis.
 Several businesses in south Minneapolis, Uptown, and Dinkytown were vandalized and looted, as was a liquor store in the suburb of Brooklyn Park.